GENITOURINARY INJURY AND RECONSTRUCTIVE UROLOGY

 Our fellowship is organized around genitourinary injury and reconstructive urologic surgery.
 It is run through the adult division of urology at University of Utah.
-The Fellowship is directed by Dr. Jeremy Myers, and clinical and research mentors include Drs.
-James Hotaling and Sara Lenherr.
+The Fellowship is directed by Jeremy Myers, MD and other clinical faculty include Benjamin McCormick, MD.
+Research mentors include James Hotaling, MD, MS and research faculty Joshua Horns, PhD and Joemy Ramsay, PhD.

 To train leaders in reconstructive and academic urology through a fellowship program that is oriented to the diverse and different interests of reconstructive urology fellows.

-To create one of the leading fellowships in the country based upon operative experience, teaching excellence, and research opportunities.
+To create one of the leading fellowships in the country based upon operative experience, teaching excellence, and academic development opportunities.

 Starting date: Variable, most fellows elect to start August 1st.

-The year 1 salary for the reconstructive urology fellow is based upon the current salary for a post-graduate year 6 or 7 resident at the University of Utah (depending upon whether fellows have completed a 5 or 6 year residency).
-Unlike residency the fellowship includes retirement benefits, up to 27% of salary, which is contributed into retirement accounts separate from any 403 or 457 retirement.
+The year 1 salary for the reconstructive urology fellow is based upon the current salary for a post-graduate year 6 or 7 resident at the University of Utah (depending upon whether fellows have completed a 5 or 6-year residency).
+Unlike residency, the fellowship includes retirement benefits (14.2 % of salary), which is contributed into retirement accounts separate from any 403 or 457 retirement that the fellow contributes pre-tax.
 The fellow may take 5 weeks of vacation, which would include any time off for interviews.
 Attendance at academic meetings would not be counted as vacation.

 The fellow is expected to attend 1-3 meetings during the course of the year.
-These meetings may include: the AUA, Sexual Medicine Society of North America, SUFU, American Association for the Surgery of Trauma, and the American College of Surgeons.
+These meetings may include: the AUA, Sexual Medicine Society of North America, SUFU, American Association for the Surgery of Trauma, GURS Academic Congress, and the American College of Surgeons.

 AUA attendance is expected, attending other meetings will depend upon the fellow’s research interests and academic productivity.
 Other meetings will be considered at the discretion of the fellowship director and the fellow’s mentors.

-Interested fellows can participate in an international reconstructive urology surgical experience, in conjunction with the International Volunteers in Urology (IVUMed.org) or the Society for Genitourinary Reconstructive Urology (GURS.org).
+Interested fellows can participate in an international reconstructive urology surgical experience, in conjunction with the Society for Genitourinary Reconstructive Urology or through the University of Utah’s program GU-IMPACTS.
 Participation depends upon the fellow’s interest and opportunities in any given year.
+Our current partnership is with University of Rwanda in Kigali, Rwanda.

-Year 1: In this year, the fellow will have a research emphasis (detailed below).
-The fellow will also support faculty working in reconstructive urology with an emphasis in gender affirmation surgery.
-The fellow will likely be active clinically 2 days per week.
+Year 1: In this year, the fellow will have an academic emphasis (detailed below).
+The fellow will also support faculty working in reconstructive urology.
+The fellow will likely be active clinically 50% or 2.5 days per week.
 One of these days will be clinic based, in reconstructive urology and one will be in the operating room.
 The operating room day will vary between the two faculty active in reconstructive urology.

 Year 2: The fellow will transition to a clinical based year, with either 3 or 4 clinical days a week.
 These days would consist of one reconstructive urology clinic day and 2 or 3 operating room days.
 Emphasis in this year will be with Dr. Jeremy Myers, learning urinary diversion, abdominal reconstruction, and the treatment of urethral strictures.